Filter by attributes

 Brown-eyed Susan (Rudbeckia triloba)

-A beautiful coneflower with smaller blooms on multiple stems.
-Tolerates more shade than other coneflowers.
+Biannual or short-lived perennial.
+A beautiful coneflower with smaller blooms off multiple stems.
+Tolerates more shade than some other coneflowers.

 $5.50